GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Running for Development

 Running for development means that all components apart from the vclogin service will run containerized.
-The vclogin service can be edited and run with hot-reload for fast testing and iteration.
+The vclogin service can be edited and run locally with hot-reload for fast testing and iteration.

-The repository comes with a VSCode devcontainer configuration.
-We recommend using it.
-To prepare your VSCode setup, you need two settings files.
+If you are using VSCode, you may need to prepare configuration files to ensure `eslint` and `prettier` work properly:

 `./.vscode/settings.json` contains: